-To do this fun project with your kids, you’ll need to have plenty of art supplies at the ready.
-But before you run out and stock up on supplies, keep in mind that not all art supplies are created equal.
+Before you run out and stock up on supplies, keep in mind that not all art supplies are created equal.
 Many popular art materials contain toxic ingredients and may actually be detrimental to your child’s health.

 Because of the lax regulations governing the use of chemicals in our country, untested, dangerous chemicals are allowed in many products that we use every day, including art supplies.
 Children are especially vulnerable to these hidden health hazards because of their small size and immature immune systems.
-(Image credit: jdurham via MorgueFile)

 Beware of oil based paints containing chemical solvents like methyl alcohol and toluene that emit dangerous volatile organic compounds or VOCs.
 Also avoid paints colored with pigments made from highly toxic metals such as cadmium, arsenic, and lead.
 Children should always use water-based paints instead of oil based paints.

 - Glob – Water based paints made with pigments found in vegetables, fruits, roots, herbs and spices.

 - Clementine Art – Tempura paints made with Mayan mineral earth pigments.